-Presbyterian Health Plan complies with applicable Federal civil rights laws to include both Title VII and Section 1557 of the ACA.
-Pursuant to Section 1557 Presbyterian Health Plan does not discriminate, exclude people or treat them differently on the basis of race, color, national origin, age, disability, sex (including pregnancy and gender identity) or religion.
+Presbyterian Health Plan complies with applicable Federal civil rights laws to include both Title VII of the Civil Rights Act of 1964 and Section 1557 of the Affordable Care Act.
+Pursuant to Section 1557 Presbyterian Health Plan does not discriminate, exclude people or treat them differently on the basis of race, color, national origin, age, disability, sex or religion.